Hope For Youth Guidelines and Eligibility

 - Eliminates or addresses barriers to participation in sports or structured recreation activities

 Organizations awarded Hope for Youth funds must complete and submit:

-*Original receipts of all paid administrative costs reported for reimbursement
+- Copies of receipts of all paid administrative costs reported for reimbursement

-*Outcome Report describing the benefits and/or results were achieved by participants and how these benefits/results were determined (i.e. youth and/or parent feedback, improved attendance, completion of a project, etc.)
+- Outcome Report describing the benefits and/or results were achieved by participants and how these benefits/results were determined (i.e. youth and/or parent feedback, improved attendance, completion of a project, etc.)

 The Hope for Youth fund is a reimbursement program.
 The organization or its sponsor submitting the proposal will be the fiscal agent for the contact.
 This involves oversight of the program, preparation of any documentation that must be signed, monitoring the budget, approving the expenses and completing all required reporting documentation.
 Approved grant expenditures will be reimbursed to the grantee or fiscal sponsor after the completion of the program or season.